vozlt/nginx-module-sts/README.md

   * responses
     * 1xx, 2xx, 3xx, 4xx, 5xx
       * The number of responses with status codes 1xx, 2xx, 3xx, 4xx, and 5xx.
+  * sessionMsecCounter
+    * The number of accumulated request processing times in milliseconds including upstream.
   * sessionMsec
-    * The average of request processing times including upstream in milliseconds.
+    * The average of request processing times in millseconds including upstream.
   * sessionMsecs
     * times
       * The times in milliseconds at request processing times.
     * msecs
-      * The request processing times including upstream in milliseconds.
+      * The request processing times in milliseconds including upstream.
+  * sessionBuckets
+    * msecs
+      * The bucket values of histogram set by `server_traffic_status_histogram_buckets` directive.
+    * counters
+      * The cumulative values for the reason that each bucket value is greater than or equal to the request processing time.
+  * uSessionMsecCounter
+    * The number of accumulated the session duration time in milliseconds to the upstream server.
   * uSessionMsec
-    * The average of only upstream response processing times in milliseconds.
+    * The average of the session duration times in milliseconds to the upstream server.
   * uSessionMsecs
     * times
       * The times in milliseconds at request processing times.
     * msecs
-      * The only upstream response processing times in milliseconds.
+      * The session duration times in milliseconds to the upstream server.
+  * uSessionBuckets
+    * msecs
+      * The bucket values of histogram set by `server_traffic_status_histogram_buckets` directive.
+    * counters
+      * The cumulative values for the reason that each bucket value is greater than or equal to the session duration time to the upstream server.
+  * uConnectMsecCounter
+    * The number of accumulated the time to connect to the upstream server.
   * uConnectMsec
-    * The average of only upstream times to connect to the upstream server (1.11.4) in milliseconds.
+    * The average of the times in milliseconds to connect to the upstream server (1.11.4).
   * uConnectMsecs
     * times
       * The times in milliseconds at request processing times.
     * msecs
+      * The times in milliseconds to connect to the upstream server.
+  * uConnectBuckets
+    * msecs
+      * The bucket values of histogram set by `server_traffic_status_histogram_buckets` directive.
+    * counters
+      * The cumulative values for the reason that each bucket value is greater than or equal to the time to connect to the upstream server.
+  * uFirstByteMsecCounter
-      * The only upstream response processing times in milliseconds.
+    * The number of accumulated the times in milliseconds to receive the first byte of data.
   * uFirstByteMsec
-    * The average of only upstream times to receive the first byte of data (1.11.4) in milliseconds.
+    * The average of the times in milliseconds to receive the first byte of data (1.11.4).
   * uFirstByteMsecs
     * times
       * The times in milliseconds at request processing times.
     * msecs
-      * The only upstream response processing times in milliseconds.
+      * The times in milliseconds to receive the first byte of data (1.11.4).
+  * uFirstByteBuckets
+    * msecs
+      * The bucket values of histogram set by `server_traffic_status_histogram_buckets` directive.
+    * counters
+      * The cumulative values for the reason that each bucket value is greater than or equal to the time to receive the first byte of data.
   * weight
     * Current `weight` setting of the server.
   * maxFails